jeog/TDAmeritradeAPI/README.md

 1. be sure to have built/installed the dependencies and shared library(above)
 2. be sure you're working with Java 8 or higher (Major Version 52 or higher)
 3. be sure the library build(32 vs 64 bit) matches the JRE (```java -version``` will mention "64-Bit")
-4. (optional) setup TDAmeritradeAPI.jar to init/load the C/C++ shared lib automatically by:
+4. (optional) setup TDAmeritradeAPI.jar to load the C/C++ shared lib automatically by:
-    - moving the shared lib to the directory of the executable (your java program)
-    - moving the shared lib to the system lookup directories (e.g C:/Windows/System32, /usr/lib)
-    - moving the shared lib to a custom directory and setting PATH(Windows) or LD_LIBRARY_PATH(unix)
+    - using one of the options in the [install section](https://github.com/jeog/TDAmeritradeAPI#install)
     - bundling the shared lib with TDAmeritradeAPI.jar in the appropriately named folder (e.g linux-x86-64/TDAmeritradeAPI.so)
 5. add library/API calls to your code
     - (if not done automatically in step 4) pass the path of the C/C++ shared lib to ```tdameritradeapi.TDAmeritradeAPI.init(String path)```